nirmala-devi/EmployeeManagement/README.md

 # Server runs on http://localhost:5000

-You need to create a local instance of dynamodb before starting the application
+You need to create a local instance of dynamodb before starting the application and install aws cli

+update routes/createtable.js with your configuration.

+# to create table
+npm run createtable